 The American Society of Employers is committed to providing accessible training to all individuals attending one of our programs.
 With this commitment in mind, we urge you to communicate to us any special needs you may have to participate in our program.
 If your employees have special needs, please call ASE’s Talent Development Department at 248.223.8041.

 Retention/Releasing of Training Program Participants’ CEU Records

 ASE maintains confidential ﬁles of CEUs earned by class participants.
 ASE allows only the actual class participant or the primary contact of member organizations to access information regarding CEUs and/or request a release of CEU records.
 This request can be initiated by telephone, letter, or other communication method as defined by the member organization.
 ASE reserves the right to request additional confirming information prior to transcript release.

-The offices of the American Society of Employers will be closed on the following holidays: Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving and the day after Thanksgiving, Christmas Eve through New Year’s Day.
+The ASE offices will be closed on the following holidays: Memorial Day, Independence Day, Labor Day, Thanksgiving and the day after Thanksgiving, Christmas Eve through New Year’s Day.

 Intellectual Property Rights

 ASE recognizes that all program materials are the property of each consultant or ASE.
 ASE maintains a ﬁle of “program masters,” retained solely for duplication purposes.
 These program masters are used to produce participant workbook manuals for training sessions conducted on behalf of ASE.
 ASE does not, under any circumstances, allow the reproduction of any program materials.
 Use of any device to make an audio, video or photographic record of any person or portion of the class is prohibited.